spargy4050v/contribution_guidelines/beginners/about_oss.md

 This is the home for projects, experiments, and contributions from students and developers who believe in learning and building together.

+The projects list will be listed in the site, you can visit and pick any project that is hosted by GCET-OSS
 ---

 ## What is OSS